renatogondin/Haskell-manipulating_image_lena/README.md

 # Haskell-manipulating_image_lena

 This is a simple project where you pick a simple ppm image full of pixels and create some new images.
+You pick a Lena.ppm image and manipulate the pixels having different shapes, colours and inverting.